 However, exemptions are granted only in exceptional circumstances on a case-by-case basis, and only where this is consistent with the public health response to COVID-19.

-If you want to cross the boundary for work or business reasons, you or your employer will need to check if your reason for travelling is permitted.
+If you want to cross the boundary for business or work reasons, you or your employer need to check if your reason for travelling is permitted.

 Travel within an Alert Level area

-The information on this page is about personal travel permissions when crossing a boundary.
+The information on this page is about permitted personal travel across an Alert Level boundary.